calve/prof/README.md

     prof

-Then you give your password

-    pass for yourlogin ?
+If needed, a Firefox windows will pop so you can fill your credentials, and check the captcha.

 In exchange, it give you the tree of all avalaible works.